Advancing Software Solutions for Southeast Asia's Energy System

 Develop a business model in Southeast Asia that leverages the falling cost of storage and empowers consumers, utilities and energy stakeholders while improving air quality and renewable energy generation.

-Off-grid renewable energy projects aims to replace polluting diesel gensets on islands with clean energy hybrid systems (solar, wind, batteries, etc).
-However, project developers need to know local diesel prices to understand what they are competing with.
+Off-grid renewable energy projects aims to replace diesel generators on islands with clean energy hybrid systems (solar, wind, batteries, etc).
+However, project developers need to know local diesel prices to understand their competition.
 Diesel prices on islands vary greatly from mainland prices.
 The more remote, the higher the price and the more difficult to get the information.
+GIZ is currently collecting diesel prices on islands in Thailand via a typeform questionnaire sent to local shop owners via Line.
+The results are collected in a table.

 Smart Home Challenge